📘 Lexicon Entry: Counter-Imperial

 Path Navigation

-Key Mutations: Binary Apocalypticism, Disordered Nationalism
+Key Mutations: Practical Atheism, Binary Apocalypticism, [Disordered Nationalism – TBP]

-Contemporary Movements: Christian Nationalism
+Contemporary Movements: Christian Nationalism, Identity Synthesis

 Historical Context: Civil Religion, Covenant Theology